Heard of it?

 I got ours at CVS for $9.99 each AND I was able to take them on the plane, without water in them, of course.

-You will not ever, EVER regret this purchase.
+You will NEVER regret this purchase.

 If you are going off-season, you might not need these but buy them now just in case.